Table of Contents

 - Eject/unmount USB drive and remove CF card

 At this point, make sure your S100 system is turned off, insert the CF card in the CF→IDE adapter, and boot it up.
 When the SBC Monitor prompt has loaded, the 'P' command should boot into ZSOS.
-A screenshot of the boot process is shown below.
+Click the thumbnail below to see a screenshot of a successful boot.

 CP/M 3 Manuals